-Chart 4.6 is a line graph showing the history of total spending included in each of the last eight CIP reports.
+Chart 4.6 is a line graph showing the history of total spending included in each of the last nine CIP reports.
 Each entry is the total of spending for the six years covered in that report.
-The labels refer to the year when the report was approved.
+The labels refer to the year of the appropriation.